Chapter 2 : Strangers With Cigarettes

 “Seduce him!”
 Marcy laughed.
 “And how are you going to do that?”

 “I will…somehow,” she looked around indecisively.
 “It’ll be spontaneous.
-Just you watch.
+Just watch.
 All of you.”

 She stomped off into the dungeons, obviously nettled by them ridiculing her.
-Pru was the baby of the group, and they let her know it.
+Pru was the baby of the group, and they let her know it, which usually resulted in her throwing a fit or two.
 They shrugged it off, knowing she’d come around later.

-“Don’t you worry Andromeda,” Xia comforted her.
+“Don’t worry, Andromeda,” Xia comforted her.
 “You don’t have to marry anyone you don’t want to.”

 “You don’t know my family,” Andromeda laughed, slumping down against the wall.
 “What meeting are Rabastan and Rowle going to anyway?”